NHS 'should work more closely with hospices'

 The trials could involve hospice staff being placed in hospitals or providing more care in people's homes.

 There are examples of this already happening.

-For example, Watford General Hospital regularly has hospice staff on wards to help ensure those who want help from local hospices get it.'Last resort'
+For example, Watford General Hospital regularly has hospice staff on wards to help ensure those who want help from local hospices get it.

 Other areas are sending nurses into people's homes to provide end-of-life care, such as pain relief and emotional support.